MattTS01/Quake-III-Arena-D3D11-HDR/README.md

 Note: Currently does not support non-HDR displays at all.
 Will exit out on start-up if HDR support is not available.

 # Known issues
-- Areas with animated textures appear darker than expected
-- scoring/leaderboard seems broken
 - MSAA not currently supported due to change in MSAA handling for new swapchain type
+- scoring/leaderboard seems broken in the x64 build (likely due to some sort of type sizing issue)

 # HDR CVARs